wangziqi2013/wangziqi2013.github.io/_posts/2020-09-06-micro-pages.markdown

 OS physical address map should mark addresses mapped to these rows as unusable.
 The OS then copies micro pages from their home location to a vacant slot in the reserved area, and updates page table mapping only for that 1KB micro page (TLB shootdown should also be performed).
-If the reserved area is full, one of the existing entry is evicted back to its home location.
+If the reserved area is full, one of the existing entry is evicted by copying the slot data back to its home location.
 The OS should therefore maintain a table for all micro pages in the reserved area.
 This table should contain pointers to their original PTEs to assist evictions.

 The second mechanism relieves the OS from the responsibility of maintaining multiple mappings for one 4KB page.
 In the second approach, the OS still runs on an abstraction of flat, non-micro paged physical address space, while the memory